astorDev/backi/continuous/article/index.md

 ## First Implementation: Singleton-Based Iteration

-Let's setup our playground app.
+Let's set up our playground app.
 We'll just use a minimalistic .NET template:

 ```sh
 dotnet new web
 ```

-Plus, update the logging, to make it more compact:
+Plus, update the logging to make it more compact:

 ```csharp
 builder.Logging.AddSimpleConsole(c => c.SingleLine = true);